ProzorroUKR/prozorro-docs/docs/source/relocation/tenders.rst

 .. include:: tutorial/change-tender-ownership-forbidden.http
    :code:

-Also ownership change is allowed for tender that have owner with a special accreditation level that allows ownership change:
+Also ownership change is allowed only if current owner has a special accreditation level that allows ownership change:

 .. include:: tutorial/change-tender-ownership-forbidden-owner.http
    :code: